goldin2008/Note/interview_llm.md

   - `Rephrasing`: Use an LLM to rephrase the query and try again.
   - `Hypothetical Document Embeddings (HyDE)`: Use an LLM to generate a hypothetical response to the search query and use both for retrieval.
   - `Sub-queries`: Break down longer queries into multiple shorter queries.
+  - `Query Rewriting`: Focuses on rewriting queries using a variety of techniques such as Query2Doc, ITER-RETGEN, and HyDE.
+  - `Embedding Transformation`: Optimizes the representation of query embeddings and align them to a latent space that is more closely aligned with a task.

 - `Retrieval parameters`
 The retrieval is an essential component of the RAG pipeline.
 The first consideration is whether `semantic search` will be sufficient for your use case or if you want to experiment with `hybrid search`.
 In the latter case, you need to experiment with weighting the aggregation of sparse and dense retrieval methods in hybrid search [1, 4, 9].
 Thus, tuning the parameter alpha, which controls the weighting between semantic (alpha = 1) and keyword-based search (alpha = 0), will become necessary.
 Also, the `number of search results to retrieve` will play an essential role.
 The number of retrieved contexts will impact the length of the used context window (see Prompt Engineering).
 Also, if you are using a re-ranking model, you need to consider how many contexts to input to the model (see Re-ranking models).

 - `Advanced retrieval strategies`
 The underlying idea of this section is that the chunks for `retrieval shouldn’t necessarily be the same chunks used for the generation`.
 Ideally, you would embed smaller chunks for retrieval (see Chunking) but retrieve bigger contexts.
 [7]
   - `Sentence-window retrieval`: Do not just retrieve the relevant sentence, but the window of appropriate sentences before and after the retrieved one.
   - `Auto-merging retrieval`: The documents are organized in a tree-like structure.
 At query time, separate but related, smaller chunks can be consolidated into a larger context.

 - `Re-ranking models`
 While semantic search retrieves context based on its semantic similarity to the search query, `“most similar” doesn’t necessarily mean “most relevant”`.
 Re-ranking models, such as Cohere’s Rerank model, can help eliminate irrelevant search results by computing a score for the relevance of the query for each retrieved context [1, 9].
 If you are using a re-ranker model, you may need to re-tune the `number of search results for the input of the re-ranker` and `how many of the reranked results you want to feed into the LLM`.
 As with the embedding models, you may want to experiment with `fine-tuning the re-ranker` to your specific use case.

 - `LLMs`
 The LLM is the core component for generating the response.
 Similarly to the embedding models, there is a wide range of LLMs you can choose from depending on your requirements, such as open vs. proprietary models, inferencing costs, context length, etc. [1]
 As with the embedding models or re-ranking models, you may want to experiment with fine-tuning the LLM to your specific use case to incorporate specific wording or tone of voice.

 - `Prompt engineering`
 How you phrase or engineer your prompt will significantly impact the LLM’s completion [1, 8, 9].
 Additionally, using few-shot examples in your prompt can improve the quality of the completions.